lenjoseph/langgraph_equity_research/README.md

 # Architecture

-This app implements an agentic ai architecture to compile equity research on a single stock across different analytical lenses
+This app implements an agentic ai architecture to compile equity research on a single stock across different analytical lenses.
-The app exposes a POST endpoint that receives a single stock ticker which serves as the focal point of the research.

 ![Architecture Diagram](/architecture.png)